Skip to main content

 132 mentions Positive Neutral Negative

-• “A rare great game, no microtransactions.”
+• “A rare great game with no microtransactions.”

-• “The game is good, but it's not worth giving your money to the heartless corporate stooges who are trying to sell merch after the full-price, early-access sequel was cancelled (and left on the Steam store to rot away in its unfinished state).
+• “The game is good, but it's not worth giving your money to the heartless corporate stooges who are trying to sell merch after the full-price, early-access sequel was cancelled and left on the Steam store to rot away in its unfinished state.
 This whole IP is turned into a cash grab and the original creators probably aren't getting a penny.”

 • character development